 The Tribunal is administered by the Ministry of Justice and is completely separate from the Human Rights Commission, Privacy Commissioner, and Health and Disability Commissioner.

-Tribunal members are appointed by the Governor-General on the recommendation of the Minister of Justice.
-The Minister maintains a panel of up to 20 members.
-Individual cases are heard by a chairperson and 2 panel members.
+The Chairperson and deputy chairpersons are appointed by the Governor-General on the recommendation of the Minister of Justice.
+Members of the Panel maintained by the Minister under s 101 of the Human Rights Act 1993 are appointed by the Minister alone.
+Individual cases are heard by a chairperson or deputy chairperson plus 2 panel members.

 Appointments are based on knowledge or experience of issues likely to come before the Tribunal, such as: